-Of course, you want your business to grow.
+You want your business to grow.
 So choose a platform that not only satisfies your present needs but is also scalable.

 If your business sees a sudden spike in sales, you can be sure that your Magento-powered store will work just fine without running into trouble.

 Since the platform is built using open-source software, its flexibility is top-notch.
 You need new functionality, and you can ask your developer to update the Magento database accordingly.

 Shopify is a hosted eCommerce platform, so you don’t have to worry about finding a host.
 Even though you get three plans to choose from, there aren’t many feature variations in them.

 If your business is growing, you might want to look at pricier plans to cater to your needs.
 And let’s not forget the steep transaction fees that come along with it.
 The more you sell, the more Shopify exacts fees from you.
 It means that you might not be able to scale beyond a certain point.

 Scalability is one of the most vital parameters of eCommerce platforms, and our vote goes to Magento on this.